adrianHards/learning-rails/rails/search.md

   console.log(this.listTarget)
 }
 ```
+* `params` is a hash that contains the parameters submitted in the request.
+* the `require` method ensures that the :movie parameter is present, and raises an error if it is not.
+This is a security measure to prevent unauthorized parameters from being passed in the request.
+* The permit method specifies a list of allowed parameters for the Movie model.
+In this case, only the :title and :year parameters are allowed.
+This is also a security measure that prevents users from submitting unwanted or malicious parameters.

+## Search
+### Stimulus controller

 * `this.formTarget.action` will tell you what the form is submitting to (i.e. the URI) by default along with any params (e.g. `http://localhost:3000/movies?query=batman`)

 ##### search_movies_controller.js